DanielDiaconu/Teaching-Application/README.md

 # Edu Courses - Online Teaching Application developed in React.

-Online teaching application in wich the user can view online courses , rate the course , add a course review and also create a new course if the user is logged in and edit the profile in depth when logged .Also has the ability to bookmark or enroll courses.
+Online teaching application in which the user can view online courses, rate the course and leave a review.Users can also become instructors, meaning that any user can add his own course to the application.
+Users can also manage their own profile, editing their credentials.
+They can also bookmark courses or enroll into the ones they desire.

 ## Available Scripts